 Clubs and Other Activities

-French conversation groups and The French Ambassadors, a student organization, give students the opportunity to converse in French and participate in cultural events.
-Undergraduates are also welcome at scholarly talks and department events on an array of subjects (see department website and the French House website for event details).
+Undergraduates are welcome at scholarly talks and department events on an array of subjects (see department website and the French House website for event details).
 Please contact the undergraduate advisor for more information about French activities.